corentinbranchereau/Air-Watcher/README.md

 architectural design, security by design and UML language.
 ```

-use `make` to compile files, and `make launch` to launch the programm
+use `make` to compile files, and `make launch` to launch the program